Geethen/geeforec.github.io/content/post/2019-04-28-how-figma-changed-how-we-design.md

 **Figure 1:** The area of applicability for a model that discriminated water and non-water pixels at a 10 m resolution for a heterogenous area near Hartbeespoort Dam, South Africa based on Sentinel-2 imagery.

+> The area of applicability concept is based on an experimental concept still under review and has been implemented based on the pre-print version available [here](https://arxiv.org/abs/2005.07939).

 Reference

->The area of applicability concept is based is an experimental concept still under review >and has been implemented based on the pre-print version available [here](https://arxiv.org/abs/2005.07939).

 Meyer, H. and Pebesma, E., 2020.
 Predicting into unknown space?
 Estimating the area of applicability of spatial prediction models. arXiv preprint arXiv:2005.07939.